Gridiffin/pcds2030db_fork/.github/instructions/general.instructions.md

 - Use a consistent coding style throughout the project (refer to /layouts/headers.php)
 - remember to INCLUDE all files that is related to any functions that is specified.
 For example: if login functionality is being edited then scan the whole codebase to find anything related to login, including their styles.
 - suggest improvements to the codebase, including refactoring, optimization, and performance enhancements.
+- any database operations please use DBCode extension to help you.
+- Ensure that all database queries are properly parameterized to prevent SQL injection attacks.

 ## Project Structure
 - Follow the project structure and organization as outlined in the project documentation.